 Everything you’ve ever wanted is on the other side of fear

-A seasoned Executive Assistant, Andy brings 15 years of experience in office administration and project management to the team from the legal, technology, and music fields.
-He has a B.A. in political science from Cal State University Long Beach and is currently studying to become a registered nurse.
-Andy is passionate about recovery and is active both in the A.A. community and a non-profit sober living community for men located in the South Bay that has helped transform his life.
-In his spare time, Andy enjoys all things nature, yoga, meditation, snowboarding, cooking, playing guitar, and hosting friends.
+Andrew Franz hails from Torrance, California, and brings over 15 years of professional experience to Overland IOP.
+After getting his B.A. in political science from California State University Long Beach, he worked as a paralegal for 9 years in civil litigation defending public entities such as school districts and universities.
+Andrew has also worked as a Los Angeles County Lifeguard, music instructor for children, and a project manager for a commercial LED light company.
+Andrew is passionate about recovery and is active both in the A.A. community and a non-profit sober living community for men located in the South Bay that has helped transform his life.
+In his spare time, “Franz” as he is called by his friends, enjoys all things nature, yoga, meditation, snowboarding, hockey, playing guitar, and hosting and cooking for friends.

 Gary Millus, AMFT Primary Therapist/Group Facilitator